 What happens after a specific performance judgment is entered?
 Surprisingly, we do not have systematic research data to answer this question.
 Instead, reading the literature, one may get the impression that specific performance judgments lead to more or less the same kind of result as was promised in the original contract (i.e., performance), and issues relating to implementation are only relevant in exceptional cases.
 This leads to the view that the value to the promisee from a specific performance decree should be greater than the value of expectation damages, given the known limitations on the scope of these damages and how they systematically undercompensate relative to actual profit expectations.
-123

 Indeed, the law itself takes the view that specific performance has a comparative advantage in terms of compensation.
 Under the Uniform Commercial Code, specific performance is to be awarded "where the goods are unique or in other proper circumstances."
 The reason is that, in all non-unique goods cases, damages are seen as providing "adequate" compensation, and it is only in cases of unique goods or special circumstances that damages are inadequate and specific performance is called for, under the theory that it would provide a more adequate compensation.
 The Restatement echoes this position.
-The Restatement echoes this position.
+126 of Justice in 2005.
+This survey encompasses a representative sample of bench and jury trials concluded in 156 counties.
+For a discussion of the methodology, see supra note 82.